Zhuagle/jamsterclicker/README.md

 # jamsterclicker
 A pointless clicker where you spam click a picture of a hamster.
 Nothing special happens here.

-# HOW DO I PLAY??
+# How to play

-download, open, and spam the jamster
+download from releases, open, and spam the jamster

-# IS THERE UPGRADES
+# Is there upgrades?

 not yet

-# WHERE THE ANIMATIONS AT?
+# Where are the animations?

 only one aniamtion so far, in future updates there will be more

-# THIS GAME SUCKS
+# This game sucks

 click the jamster more